 Currently, our major goals investigate:

-- The three-dimensional shapes of the full assembly of human proteins bound to the gene transcript
+- Determine the three-dimensional shape of the full assembly of human splicing proteins bound to the gene transcript

-- Function and potential of splicing factor phosphorylation to serve as a drug target
+- Understand the function of splicing factor phosphorylation and its potential to serve as a drug target

 Altogether, this work would elucidate: